-Birdwatch Ireland highlighted the long-term negative impacts works would have on the biodiversity of the habitats in the areas surrounding the works in each Coastal Cell Area.
-They also highlighted the East Coast Nature Reserve near Newcastle and concerns about wider hydrological changes and impacts to the wetland habitats at the reserves and all along the coast to Wicklow.
+Birdwatch Ireland highlighted the long-term negative impacts works would have on the biodiversity of the habitats in the areas surrounding the works in each CCA.
+They noted that some bird species along the Merrion to Dún Laoghaire Section are not referenced in the Constraints Report.
+They raised concerns about the design images referencing boulders on the beach that could mean a breach of the Conservation Objectives.

-Birdwatch Ireland requested an assessment to address the risk of changed hydrology and movement of energy which could result in the loss of breeding sites and any potential loss of habitats must be suitably mitigated for.
-They highlighted the Dalkey to Shanganagh Section in CCA2/3 as an example where an important colony of sand martins breed .
+Birdwatch Ireland highlighted the Dalkey to Shanganagh Section where an important colony of Sand Martins breed.
+They requested an assessment to address the risk of changed hydrology and movement of energy which could result in the loss of this breeding site and any potential loss of habitat must be suitably mitigated for.